Top Frog Farming For Beginners (Complete Guide) 2023 - May 2023

 Bullfrogs eat only live or moving prey.
 They do not take artificial diets.
 However, you can try several approaches to increase their contact with insects suitable as food.
 Do surround your pond with artificial lighting.
 Insects attracted to the lights will spend their days in the grass around the pond and be available as a food source for the frogs.

-You can also place decaying meat around your pond to attract insects which serve as a food source for the frogs.
+You can also place decaying meat around your pond to attract insects that serve as the frogs’ food source.
 A more complicated method to feed your frogs involves placing the meat in screens staked twelve or more inches above the ground.

 Tips on Frog Farming

-Frogs can be grown in ponds not more than three to four feet deep.
-All you need is sufficient water depth for bullfrogs and tadpoles to be in the pond.
+Frogs can be grown in ponds three to four feet deep.
+You only need sufficient water depth for bullfrogs and tadpoles to be in the pond.
 The pond should be 2- to 12 inches deep.
 Your frog pond should have as much shoreline as possible.
-Do remember that adult bullfrogs need up to 20 feet of shoreline as their hunting preserve.
+Adult bullfrogs need up to 20 feet of shoreline as their hunting preserve.

-• Stocking high densities of frogs basically leads to disease problems and cannibalism.
+- Stocking high densities of frogs leads to disease problems and cannibalism.

-• If you want to specialize in frog production properly, make sure your pond is free of fish that might prey on tadpoles, eggs, and small frogs
+- To specialize in frog production properly, ensure your pond is free of fish that might prey on tadpoles, eggs, and small frogs.

-• The frog pond should be equipped with either a solid five-foot-high fence or a tight-mesh wire fence topped by a strand of electrified fence to get rid of terrestrial predators such as foxes, raccoons, snakes, etc.
+- The frog pond should have a solid five-foot-high fence or a tight-mesh wire fence topped by an electrified fence to eliminate terrestrial predators such as foxes, raccoons, snakes, etc.

-• Do cover your pond enclosure to exclude frog-eating water and shore birds, you must cover your enclosure with appropriate material.
+- Cover your pond enclosure to exclude frog-eating water and shore birds; you must cover your enclosure with appropriate material.

-• Frogs held at high densities are vulnerable to a number of common bacterial infections.
+- Frogs held at high densities are vulnerable to several common bacterial infections.
 Most are highly contagious and fatal.

 Conclusion